czm23333/ImageProcessor/README.md

 ## How it works?
 It uses linear congruential generator and a specific seed to generate a series of numbers.
-Then it add these numbers to the RGB value of every pixel in the image and save the result.
+Then it adds these numbers to the RGB values of every pixel in the image and save the result.

 ## How to use it?
 ### 1. Open image file using this program